 If you really doubt the Blade’s claims to fame, we at MNN recommend cutting carbon emissions the old-fashioned way, no independent testing required.
 Try carpooling with someone to work, walking to the grocery store instead of driving, or even just avoiding car idling when you’re waiting in line at the drive thru.
 You’ll save money, gas and hey, maybe even the Earth.

 Story by Jessica A. Knoblauch.
 This article originally appeared in Plenty in October 2008.
-The story was added to MNN.com in July 2009.
+The story was added to MNN.com.